-The implementation of German heritage policy and the representation of 'inner unity' through memorials and museums
+The implementation of German heritage policy and the representation of the German Democratic Republic through memorials and museums

 Supervisor: Dr Jonathan Grix and Dr Sara Jones

-Shortly before retiring from a successful career in teaching, Ivor completed an MA in International Studies as preparation for PhD research work in the Institute for German Studies at UoB.
-Returning to a lifelong interest in the GDR (German Democratic Republic) for the theme and setting of his work, Ivor is researching how the socialist state is represented through different forms of memorialisation.
-His personal interests now encompass a range of practical international issues – in particular those relating to the representation of continuity and change, transfer, transition and transformation in social order.
+Before retiring from a successful career in teaching, Ivor completed an MA in International Studies as preparation for PhD research work in the Institute for German Studies at UoB.
+Returning to a lifelong interest in the GDR (German Democratic Republic) for the theme and setting of his work, Ivor is researching how the socialist state is represented as part of the heritage of Germany.
+His personal interests include a range of international issues – in particular those relating to the representation of continuity and change, transfer, transition and transformation in social order.

 - MA International Studies (Distinction), York St. John University